zephyrproject-rtos/zephyr/doc/guides/west/west-apis.rst

 ===========================

 .. autofunction:: west.configuration.read_config

+.. versionchanged:: 0.8.0
+   The deprecated *read_config* parameter was removed.

 .. versionchanged:: 0.6.0
    Errors due to an inability to find a local configuration file are ignored.